carla-simulator/carla/Docs/recorder_and_playback.md

 Duration: 374 seconds
 ```

-This lines tell us when an actor was stopped for at least the minimum time specified.
+These lines tell us when an actor was stopped for at least the minimum time specified.
-For example the 6th line, the actor 143, at time 302 seconds, was stopped for 67 seconds.
+For example, looking at the 6th line, the vehicle 143 was stopped for 67 seconds at time 302 seconds.

-We could check what happened that time with the next API command:
+We could check what happened at that time by calling the next API command:

 ```py
 client.replay_file("col3.log", 302, 0, 143)